orifuna-oreo/data_science_assesment/README.md

 - **Linear Discriminant Analysis (LDA)**

 The analysis involves **data preparation, model training, evaluation, and visualization** to understand key factors influencing student success.
+This notebook needs to be ran in a jupyter environment
 ---

 ## **Dataset Description**